 Alexa Guard Plus** is a subscription service available for supported Amazon Echo devices that has all of the features of Alexa Guard with additional detection, deterrence, and assistance capabilities.
 With Alexa Guard Plus,** in addition to detecting the sound of smoke alarms, carbon monoxide alarms, or glass breaking, your Echo device can detect activity sounds such as footsteps or doors closing when you set Guard to Away mode and sends you smart alerts via notifications on your mobile device or plays a siren on your Echo.
 In addition, with Guard Plus,** you’ll be able to call the Emergency Helpline hands-free from your Echo device using your voice and have a feature to activate the sound of dogs barking when motion is detected outside.

-The Alexa Guard Plus subscription is free for US Ring Protect Plus plan subscribers after your Ring and Amazon accounts have been linked together.
-Ring Protect Plus plans are available via Amazon.com and Ring.com for $10.00 a month or $100.00 a year.
+The Alexa Guard Plus** subscription is included for U.S. Ring Protect Pro and Plus (1st Gen) subscribers after your Ring and Amazon accounts have been linked together.
+Ring Protect Pro is available for purchase on ring.com for $20/month or $200/year per location.

-Alexa Guard Plus is also available for purchase without a Ring Protect Plus plan for $4.99 a month or $49.00 a year.
-To learn more about Alexa Guard Plus, click here.
+Alexa Guard Plus** is also available for purchase without a Ring Protect plan.

 Currently Supported Echo Devices